yashrmaa/yasharma/content/date/index.md

 ## About me

 I am 5 '10”, 34 M, software engineer at Google.
 I went to school in India and Texas.
-I have lived in Delhi, College Station (TX), Plano, Seattle, New York City and San Francisco.
+I have lived in Delhi, College Station (TX), Plano, Seattle, New York City and now, San Francisco.

 I grew up in a small town in India which was such a blessing to be honest.
 I have lived in the US for more than 8 years now and I think I have really adapted to the culture here.
 I am fond of the life I have built.